Exclusive: U.S. House to vote on Iran Sanctions Act renewal as soon as November

 WASHINGTON The Republican leaders of the U.S. House of Representatives plan a vote as soon as mid-November on a 10-year reauthorization of the Iran Sanctions Act, congressional aides told Reuters on Tuesday.

 The act, which expires on Dec.
-31, is one of the major pieces of unfinished business facing lawmakers when they return to Washington after the Nov.
+31, is one of the major pieces of unfinished business facing lawmakers when they return to Washington on Nov.
+14 for the first time after the Nov.
 8 election.

-Aides said the reauthorization of a "clean" bill, unchanged from the current legislation, was likely to pass the House, but its fate in the Senate was less certain, given administration concerns about the bill.
+Aides said the reauthorization of a "clean" bill, unchanged from the current legislation, was likely to pass the House, but its fate in the Senate was less certain, given Obama administration concerns.

+The Iran Sanctions Act, or ISA, was first adopted in 1996 to punish investments in Iran's energy industry and deter Iran's pursuit of nuclear weapons.

+But President Barack Obama's administration and other world powers reached an agreement with Iran last year in which Tehran agreed to curb its nuclear program in exchange for sanctions relief.

+They say a "clean" renewal of the ISA would not violate the nuclear pact.

+The Obama administration asked Congress to hold off on renewing the act, saying it has enough power to reimpose economic sanctions if Iran violates the nuclear agreement.

-(Reporting by Patricia Zengerle)
+(Reporting by Patricia Zengerle; Editing by Cynthia Osterman)

 CUIDAD JUAREZ, MEXICO Both U.S. presidential candidates routinely criticize free-trade deals they blame for the loss of American jobs.